Mastercard/flow/IMPLEMENTATION_STATUS.md

 ## Blocking work and unpassed gates

-### 04: destination claims need a genuine legacy lifecycle
+### 04: legacy completion delivered; destination claims remain

-Both legacy adapters create immediate Writers without a reliable run-completion hook.
-Adding mandatory constructor-level destination locks would leave those destinations owned after completed legacy runs and reject later same-path runs.
-Report-core cannot distinguish completion from a pause between `with()` calls.

-No lock exemption, guessed last-test release, stream-return finalization, cleaner success hook or implicit mode change was introduced.
-Ticket 04 is **not implemented**.
-On 2026-09-15 the user approved explicit close/completion support for legacy runners and updating integrations to call it.
-A caller omitting completion retains ownership;
-completion is never guessed.
-The next slice can now implement that lifecycle and canonical cooperating claims, retained ownership through advertisement, alias/process collisions and owned `latest` withdrawal.
+Both legacy adapters now implement `AutoCloseable`.
+Integrations retain their runner and close it in genuine `@AfterAll` / `@AfterClass` teardown after all children.
+Completion rejects active processing without waiting, permanently prevents further processing, closes an existing Writer without lazy initialization, and keeps close failures observable.
+Prepared callers gain no public early-close API.

+This is the explicit lifecycle prerequisite approved by the user on 2026-09-15, not the destination-claim implementation.
+No last-test guess, factory/stream-return finalization, GC release or mode change was introduced.
+Missing completion will retain ownership.
+Canonical cooperating claims, alias/process collisions, retained ownership through advertisement and owned `latest` withdrawal remain next.
 Until then, different Writers require distinct non-overlapping paths.

+Legacy-slice validation: 110 focused assertion cases passed; changed execution sources also compiled against JUnit 5.10 / Platform 1.10 and passed 62 core/legacy cases.
+Post-review focused checks passed 71 assertion cases.
+Actual Core Launcher execution found and started 15 leaves on each of two same-JVM runs: 14 successes, one expected out-of-SUT HISTOGRAM abort, no test/container failures; both runners closed after execution.
+This exposed and fixed early per-class service capture and reuse of terminally stopped mock dependencies.
+JUnit 4 examples likewise create a fresh runner during parameter discovery.
+Standards/simplicity and spec follow-up reviews found no remaining scoped defects.
+Generated-document and console-use checks passed all 623 cases in the clean export.
+Zero-case dynamic Surefire reports were not counted as runtime acceptance.
+Historical full-reactor results below predate this slice; the next full run is reserved for final integration.

 ### Native execution, hosts and workload